 You can find out about your state’s system on FindLaw.com to see how you can clear your driving record.

 How Your Insurance Rates Are Affected?

-According to NerdWallet, a single minor speeding ticket can result in no increase to your premiums or, on the other hand, raise it by as much as 30%.
+According to NerdWallet, a minor speeding ticket can result in no increase to your premium or, raise it by as much as 30%.
 It depends on what insurance company you do business with.
 A DUI can add thousands of dollars to your costs.

 How Long Do Driving Dings Affect Rates?